ohmtech/bohm-eurorack-manual/factory/index.md

 You can now turn off your Eurorack system, and reinstall the module into your rack.

-## Test Mode

-The full test mode is only required if requested from our support team, or if electrical conditions or ambiant temperature necessitated it.
+## Testing All Modules

-It is completely similar to the expanders calibration, except the central Bohm module will be also tested and calibrated.
+It is completely similar to the expanders test, except the central Bohm module will be also tested and calibrated.
 For this reason you will need, on top of the LFO/VCO requirements for the expanders, a stable 3V voltage source.